Long John Peter: Plot

-The Griffin family are waiting for the examination results of Brian at the veterinary office of Dr. Jewish, as Brian had apparently had stomach pains prior to the events in the episode (Brian had eaten one of Stewie's used diapers—which he claimed that he had mistaken for Indian cuisine).
+The Griffin family are waiting for the examination results of Brian at the veterinary office of Dr. Jewish, as Brian had apparently had stomach pains prior to the events in the episode.
+Brian had eaten one of Stewie's used diapers—which he claimed that he had mistaken for Indian cuisine.
 Chris spots a beautiful young intern named Anna and falls in love with her.
 While there, Peter finds a parrot and decides to keep it, leaving a dog wearing a top hat and a mustache in its place.
-Peter begins taking the parrot everywhere he goes, showing it off to his friends, Quagmire, Cleveland, and Joe, who, in turn, begin making suggestions as to how Peter could change his appearance to appear more "pirate-like" because of the resemblance between Peter and a pirate, who are known for keeping parrots as pets.
-Peter takes the advice given to him by his friends by dressing up in pirate clothing, gathering up a crew of other "pirates", and going by the name "Long John Peter".
+Peter names the parrot "Adrien Beaky" and begins taking it everywhere he goes, showing it off to his friends, Quagmire, Cleveland, and Joe, who, in turn, begin making suggestions as to how Peter could change his appearance to seem more "pirate-like" because of the resemblance between Peter and a pirate, who are known for keeping parrots as pets.
+Peter takes the advice of his friends by dressing up in pirate clothing, gathering up a crew of other "pirates", and going by the name "Long John Peter".
 Peter begins taking the pirate act to the extreme, even robbing a British man's car filled with sugarcane, tobacco, and spices.
-After winning the "battle" for the spices, Peter's parrot is severely injured and eventually dies.
+Although Peter and his crew win the "battle" for the spices, Adrien Beaky is gravely injured, and eventually dies.

 Meanwhile, at the vet where Dr. Jewish breaks the bad news about Peter's dead parrot, Chris and Anna hook up and begin dating.
-The relationship goes smoothly until Peter berates Chris for treating her too well.
+The relationship goes smoothly until Peter tells off Chris for treating her too well.
 Peter tells him that women like bad boys, so Chris calls Anna a "bitch" on their next date and throws her movie ticket on the ground, thinking that will improve the relationship.
 Instead, she breaks up with him.
-After hearing what happened, Lois, angry at Peter, tells him to comfort Chris, but he fails to do so when he gives him a bullfrog which died when he poked holes on its back.
-When Lois tells Chris that the only person he should turn to in this situation is himself, Chris beats Brian with a chair as an excuse to return to the vet, sees Anna there, and apologizes to her.
-She forgives Chris and they renew their relationship, while Brian collapses to the floor in pain.
+After hearing what had happened, a furious Lois yells at Peter for ruining their son's relationship, but he fails to comfort Chris when he gives him a bullfrog he caught, which died when he poked holes on its back "so it could breathe".
+Lois then tells Chris that the only person he should turn to in this situation is himself, so Chris beats Brian with a chair as an excuse to return to the vet, sees Anna there, and apologizes to her.
+She quickly forgives Chris and they renew their relationship, while Brian collapses to the floor in pain.
 Brian asks for help but Stewie comes in and kicks Brian in his stomach, before leaving him there.